nori-dot-eco/nori-dot-com/packages/project/docs/modules/_specification_.md

 #### Example

-You can find an example of a full implementation [here](../../example/example2.json).
+You can find an example of a full implementation [here](../../example/example2.json)

 ## Navigation

-Whilst it is likely easiest to navigate this document by starting at the highest level interface ["Project"](../interfaces/_specification_.project.md), you can also find definitions for all of the interfaces for a Nori project listed in the [index section](#index)
+Whilst it is likely easiest to navigate this document by starting at the highest level interface ["Project"](../interfaces/_specification_.project.md), you can also find definitions for all of the interfaces for a Nori project listed in the [index section](#index).

 ## Index